 On Saturday April 19 and Sunday April 20, All National Parks including Pinnacles will waive entrance fees.
 In addition, Western National Park Association Sales in visitor centers of the park will be discounted by 15%

 Bats at Pinnacles find refuge in the caves, cliffs, and trees.
 There is currently a colony of Townsend's Big-eared Bats in the Bear Gulch Cave and a colony of the Western Mastiff bat in the Balconies cave area.

-Out of the 23 species of bats in California, 14 species are known to occur within Pinnacles National Monument.
+Out of the 23 species of bats in California, 14 species are known to occur within Pinnacles National Park.
 These bats are: